OdoJoe/hangman-game/README.md

 - ### <u>Steps for Deployment:</u>
 1. Fork or Clone this repository
-2. Create a new HEroku App
+2. Create a new Heroku App
 3. Set the buildbacks to Python and Nodejs in that order
 4. Link the Heroku App to the repository
 5. Click on **Deploy**